 Effective July 1, 2018, students who pay University Program and Facilities Fees, commonly referred to as “student fees,” can receive the following Nebraska Medicine–University Health Center services for no extra charge:

-- Five Medical and/or Travel Clinic office visits per calendar year (July – June).
-This does not include immunizations, laboratory services, medical procedures, preventative exams, prescriptions, psychiatric visits, routine physicals or X-rays
+- Five Medical and/or Travel Clinic office visits per academic year (July – June).
+This does not include immunizations, laboratory services, medical procedures, physical therapy, preventative exams, prescriptions, psychiatric visits, routine physicals or X-rays

 - Counseling and Psychological Services offers therapy sessions at no cost in a comprehensive short term counseling model (Some restrictions apply and certain services may incur a charge.)
 This does not include visits with psychiatric medication management providers